Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 **Save these values!** Important: different MRENCLAVE and MRSIGNER values are generated for each run of the `prepare` command.

-Finally, we will encrypt and upload the prepared solution to a decentralized storage:
+Finally, we will [encrypt and upload](/developers/cli_commands/files/upload) the prepared solution to a decentralized storage (Storj):

 ```shell
 ./spctl files upload oracle-solution.tar.gz --output oracle-solution.json --filename oracle-solution.tar.gz --metadata ./metadata.json
 ```

 An `oracle-solution.json` file will be generated.
 It contains storage access credentials and encryption keys for the uploaded file.
 Do not share it with untrusted parties.
-We will use it later to create workflow on Super Protocol.
+We will use it later to create a workflow on Super Protocol.

 ## **Step 5.
 Prepare and deploy Oracle smart contract**

-For this step you will need the second Polygon wallet with MATIC Testnet tokens on it.
+For this step you will need Polygon Testnet Wallet #2.
 This account will be used to send transactions from Oracle service to the smart contract.

 ### Deploy oracle

 Now we are ready to deploy an Oracle smart contract.

-Go to the `smart-contracts` directory, replace *\<placeholders\>* to your corresponding data and invoke command:
+Go to the `/Blockchain/sp-oracle/smart-contract` directory and run this command:

 ```shell
 cd ../sp-oracle/smart-contract